deefifofun/prints_charming/README.md

 This will install the package from the source code.

 ### Here are examples of the basics.
-Please check out main.py in the examples folder for more
+Please check out main.py in the examples folder for more.
+Will be updated soon.

 - **show_colors module**: run python -m prints_charming.show_colors for an interactive way to select and name your own colors for the color_map.